twse/random-stuff/README.md

 **Historical note:** The first entry created this page (in rough alphabetical order by last name) via CVS in 1999/08/29 and posted it to the Mozilla internationalization and SeaMonkey newsgroups.

 **P.S.** The second entry wrote management tools in 2011/03 when he added previous localizers without a citation via SVN.
-The last entry forked the above repository, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment using the above mentioned paragraph in the second entry of this index.
+The last entry forked the above repository, is using pull requests and will close pull requests for additions not done via the form (e.g. bulk additions) or modifications not done via replies to the application message with a comment using the above mentioned paragraph in the second entry of this index.

 ## Protest pages (available in four versions)
 Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages.